Jan Zwischenbrugger: Return to Rheindorf Altach

 On 8 July 2014, Zwischenbrugger returned to newly promoted Bundesliga club Rheindorf Altach, his first professional club.
 He made his competitive debut for the club on 11 July in an Austrian Cup win over WSG Tirol.
 Eight days later he made his league debut on the opening day of the domestic season in a 1–0 win against Sturm Graz.
 Zwischenbrugger managed to immediately establish himself in the starting lineup, making 38 total appearances as Altach surprisingly finished third in the league table.
 With 59 points, they outperformed Grazer AK as the highest finishing promoted team in Bundesliga history.
 The club also qualified for the third qualifying round of the 2015–16 UEFA Europa League.

 Zwischenbrugger made his European debut on 30 July 2015 in a 2–1 home win over Portuguese club Vitória de Guimarães, playing the full 90 minutes at centre-back alongside César Ortiz.
 Eventually, Altach would advance with a 6–2 aggregate score and qualify for the play-off round.
 There, after a 1–0 loss at home in the first leg and a goalless draw in the second leg, Altach failed to advance against Belenenses.
 Zwischenbrugger appeared in all matches of Altach's first European campaign.

 On 11 April 2017, Zwischenbrugger signed a contract extension with Rheindorf Altach until 2019.
 He returned to European action in the 2017–18 UEFA Europa League, as Altach made the play-off round, where they narrowly failed to beat Israeli club Maccabi Tel Aviv with an overall score of 3–2.
 Zwischenbrugger appeared in both legs.

 In May 2019, he extended his contract until 2022.

 On 12 November 2021, Zwischenbrugger extended his contract with the club until 2024.
 On 9 April 2022, he made his 200th league appearance for Rheindorf Altach in a 3–0 victory over WSG Tirol in the Bundesliga, setting the record for most league appearances for the club.
 Thereby he eclipsed teammate Emanuel Schreiner, who had 197 appearances at that point.

+After over 250 competitive matches for Altach, he left the club following the 2023–24 season, ending a ten-year tenure.
+At the time of his departure, he held the record for the most Bundesliga appearances in Altach's history.

+FV Ravensburg

+On 16 July 2024, Zwischenbrugger signed with German fifth-tier Oberliga Baden-Württemberg club FV Ravensburg.